rnabioco/rnastruct/README.md

   -f genome.fasta
 ```

-7 files will be generated:
+The following files will be generated:

 ```
 pileup_table.tsv.gz